 Development and Validation of Internet-Based Personalized Travel Assistance System for Mobility Management

-In the Nagoya Metropolitan Area of Japan, researchers developed a personal integrated travel assistance system to help commuters make environmentally sound decisions regarding their travel behavior.
+In the Nagoya Metropolitan Area of Japan, researchers developed a personal, integrated travel assistance system to help commuters make environmentally sound decisions regarding their travel behavior.
 The system was designed with three subsystems: Probe-Person (PP), iMM (Mobility Management), and PRONAVI (a multi-modal route guidance system).
-The subsystems were designed to work together to help commuters develop, implement, and evaluate travel options, and improve the performance of individualized travel plans (route, mode and timing selections).
+The subsystems were designed to work with travelers to help commuters develop, implement, and evaluate travel options, and improve the performance of individualized travel plans (route, mode and timing selections).

 - The PP sub-system automatically collected Global Positioning System (GPS) data from cell phones and tracked individual route choices.
 The authors noted that collecting location data from GPS equipped cell phones was a cost-effective method for collecting travel behavior data as it did not require participants to respond to a survey or manually input data.

 - The iMM subsystem was designed to assist commuters with developing environmentally friendly travel plans.
 The iMM subsystem worked with the PP subsystem to track commuter travel and provide automated feedback to encourage use of environmentally optimal routes and modes.

 - The PRONAVI subsystem was a multi-modal route guidance tool that enabled users to select the fastest route and mode to their destination and view traffic conditions in real-time using an interactive map display.
 The subsystem used real-time and historical traffic speed data collected from probe vehicles enabling travelers to monitor traffic conditions en-route and search for alternative routes and modes using a cell phone or computer connected to the Internet.